mozilla/application-services/docs/howtos/cut-a-new-release.md

     git push -u origin release-v0.31
     ```
 2. Make a new branch with any fixes to be included in the release, *remembering not to make any breaking API
    changes.*.
-This may involve cherry-picking fixes from master, or developing a new fix directly against the
+This may involve cherry-picking fixes from main, or developing a new fix directly against the
    branch.
 Example:
     ```
     git checkout -b fixes-for-v0.31.3 release-v0.31
     git cherry-pick 37d35304a4d1d285c8f6f3ce3df3c412fcd2d6c6
     git push -u origin fixes-for-v0.31.3
     ```
-3. Follow the above steps for cutting a new release from master, except that:
+3. Follow the above steps for cutting a new release from main, except that:
     * When running the `./automation/prepare-release.py` script, use the `--base-branch` argument to point it at your release branch, and specify `patch` as the release type.
 Example:
        ```
        ./automation/prepare-release.py --base-branch=release-v0.31 patch
        ```
-    * When opening a PR to land the commits, target the `release-v0.XX` branch rather than master.
+    * When opening a PR to land the commits, target the `release-v0.XX` branch rather than main.
-    * When cutting the new release via github's UI, target the `release-v0.XX` branch rather than master.
+    * When cutting the new release via github's UI, target the `release-v0.XX` branch rather than main.
-4. Merge the new release back to master.
+4. Merge the new release back to main.
     * This will typically require a PR and involve resolving merge conflicts in the changelog.
     * This ensures we do not accidentally orphan any fixes that were made directly against the release branch,
-      and also helps ensure that every release has an easily-discoverable changelog entry in master.
+      and also helps ensure that every release has an easily-discoverable changelog entry in main.

 ## Create a release commit manually